ornel-lloyd-edano/general-data-engr-test/README.md

 # general-data-engr-test
-Reads and writes a CSV/TSV from/to AWS S3 and do some key value processing
+An Intellij IDEA sbt project.
+Reads and writes a CSV/TSV from/to AWS S3 and do some key value processing as described below.

 ### A directory in S3 contains files with two columns